derniercri/wasp/README.md

   Watchers will monitor a process, you can use a specific plugin for specific behavior.
   If i want to monitor nginx, i want to know if i can reach an URL like "/".
-  See wasp-worker-starter.js.example for more information on Watcher's type.
+  See wasp-worker-starter.js.example for more informations on Watcher's type.

 ### Mixins
   Coming soon